-Each of these types of fasts has their own benefits and they are important to discuss because if you can't do one then you might be able to do the other.
+Each of these types of fasts has its own benefits and they are important to discuss because if you can’t do one then you might be able to do the other.

 Water fasting is probably the easiest and safest way to get into fasting.